-One informative and easily measurable source of functional information are gene expression levels.
-Surveying genes’ expression profiles in different contexts, such as throughout tissue development or within different genetic backgrounds, helps establish how a gene’s expression is linked to its biological function, by establishing which genes are in the correct time and place to contribute to a common product or outcome.
+One informative and easily measurable source of information about gene function are RNA accumulation levels.
+Simultaneous assessment of all genes’ expression profiles in different contexts, such as during development or within different genetic backgrounds, helps establish how a gene’s expression is linked to its biological function.
+By comparing the spatiotemporal expression pattern of each gene product to product accumulation or developmental outcomes genes with the potential to share functions can be identified..
+Highly similar expression profiles can indicate shared regulation and function.
 Variation in the pattern or intensity of gene expression can underlie variation in phenotypes, even where protein sequences maybe identical.
-Comparing the similarity of two gene’s expression profiles, or co-expression, quantifies the joint response of the genes to various biological contexts, and highly similar expression profiles can indicate shared regulation and function.
-Analysis of co-expression or co-expression networks have been used successfully for identifying functionally related genes, including in several crop species (R.J.
+Analysis of co-expression and extension of this to co-expression networks has identified functionally related genes, including in several crop species (R.J.
 Schaefer et al. 2014; Mochida et al. 2011; Obayashi et al. 2014; Sarkar et al. 2014; Zheng & Zhao 2013; Ozaki et al. 2010; Swanson-Wagner et al. 2012).

-Because co-expression provides a global measure of functional relationships, it can serve as a powerful means of interpreting GWAS candidate loci.
-Specifically, we expect that variation in several different genes contributing to the same biological process would be associated with a given phenotype (Wolfe et al. 2005).
-Thus, if genetic variation driving the phenotype captured by GWAS is encoded by co-regulated genes, these data sets will non-randomly overlap.
-This additional logical filter provides an opportunity to prioritize candidate genes linked to GWAS SNPs based on putative functional information captured by a gene co-expression network.
-Though not all functional relationships are not captured using co-expression (Kim 2015), the comparison of these data still provide a highly informative, and sometimes exclusive, set of clues about genes that have been otherwise not been studied.
+Because co-expression provides a global measure of functional relationships, it has the potential to serve as a powerful means of interpreting GWAS candidate loci.
+We expect that many genes contributing to the same biological process will be able to affect variation in a given phenotype (Wolfe et al. 2005).
+Thus, genetic variation discovered by GWAS, is likely encoded by co-regulated genes and these data sets should non-randomly overlap.
+If we could construct a logical filter that used co-expression to prioritize candidate genes linked to GWAS SNPs this would integrate putative functional information captured by a gene co-expression network and simultaneously annotate biological processes.
+Though not all functional relationships are captured using co-expression (Kim 2015), the comparison of these data have the potential to provide a highly informative, and sometimes exclusive, set of clues about genes that have been otherwise not been studied.
 This principle has been used successfully with other types of networks, for example protein-protein interactions (Li et al. 2008), and co-expression has been used as a basis for understanding GWA studies in mouse and human (Calabrese et al. 2017; Bunyavanich et al. 2014; Taşan et al. 2014).
+It is, however, unclear what the null expectations are for overlapping two sets of genes that were selected based on their performance in functional assays.
+A simple ranking or overlap is likely to identify genes present in coexpression networks and GWAS candidate gene lists, but a thoughtful consideration of overlap expectations is required to provide any confidence that such an overlap could not be found by picking two lists at random.

 We developed a freely available, open source computational framework called Camoco (Co-Analysis of molecular components), designed specifically for integrating GWAS candidate lists with gene co-expression networks to prioritize individual candidate genes.
 Camoco takes as input a list of candidate SNPs and corresponding association statistics derived from a typical GWAS study and identifies a ranked list of high confidence candidate genes that are embedded in densely connected functional modules where multiple members of those modules are associated with the phenotype of interest.